Step-by-Step Application Guide

-1) After opening the pail of raw Tufflex base, stir the base in order to reconstitute any product that might have settled during storage.
+1) After opening the pail of raw Tufflex base, stir the base in order to reconstitute any resins and polymers that could have settled during storage.
+It's a good idea to mix all the pails you will be using at the start of the job so you don't waste time when using a new pail.

 2) Pour the raw Tufflex base into a clean bucket.

 3) Add 1 part water to every 4 parts of raw Tufflex base.

-4) Use a slow speed drill and paddle to stir the mixture.
+4) Use a slow speed drill (to avoid bubbles) and paddle to stir the mixture.

 5) Keep the paddle deep in the pail and move up and down slowly to draw the material from the bottom trying to avoid mixing air into the solution.